WebEaze / Legal Documents

 What We Build

 We specialize in websites for legitimate, operating small businesses.
+Accepted use cases include:

 • Restaurants, cafes, and food service businesses

-• Professional services (consultants, accountants, attorneys, etc.)
+• Professional services (consultants, accountants, attorneys, and similar)

-• Health and wellness providers (licensed practitioners)
+• Licensed health and wellness providers

 • Non-profit and community organizations